uwincm/uwincm-public/run/README.md

 - `make clean_run` Clears the model output files (wrfout, archv, PET, ect).

+## Boundary conditions for HYCOM.

+Use the script cpfile.sh to link or copy the HYCOM boundary conditions to the nest/ directory.

+usage: cpfile.sh [-c] prefix_to_archv_files
+- Will use the files prefix_to_archv_files*.[ab].
+- Specify -c to copy instead of ln -sf.

 ## UWIN-CM namelist options.

 The **uwin.nml** file controls the couples system start and end times, exchange grid settings, and which coupling pathways are active.
 Here is an example from Hurricane Irene: